Ancient Pathways to a Sustainable FutureWhat can our ancestors teach us?

 Stephen Augustine points out that the Idaho Fish & Game’s (IDF&G) charter requires them to manage game only for the benefit of hunters, and hopes that the agency will eventually be replaced by one that reflects the majority pro-wildlife views of Idaho’s citizens.
 He finds features of the present wolf hunt reminiscent of the bounties that resulted in the original extinction of wolves.
 Augustine points out that wolves are being persecuted, not because they wreck havoc in our forests, but on the contrary, because they were beginning to exert their appropriate age-old role of apex predators, and hunters and ranchers could not stand the competition.read more

 The Case of the Missing Predator, or Please Pass the Shark Fin SoupTHE PREDATOR/PREY RELATIONSHIP.
 WHY IS IT SO IMPORTANT?
-From time to time in this website, we examine important scientific papers in light of what they...read more
+From time to time in this website, we examine important scientific papers in light of what they show us about subjects of interest to...read more

 What a great improvement these new high tech methods over the 1990s hunting methods.
 Now the odds are more on our side, and there is no need to get up at 5:30 AM, bundle up, trudge into the mountains, get cold, wet, dirty, and then sometimes not even get a bear.
 It will be very cold that coming night on the mountain, just as it has been for millenniaread more